 ?
 It is questionable whether PfE and the GMSF can effectively be treated as the same plan.
-Legality must be decided in court before 'Places for Everyone' can proceed any further.
-It is assumed that a transition between a spatial framework (GMSF) and a Joint Development plan (PfE) is acceptable without a significant re-write.
-While the GMSF may have been established as legally compliant (complies with Regulation 18 of the Town and Country Planning regulations) and could therefore possibly proceed to final public consultation and submission under Regulation 19 (this current stage) PfE legality is not established.
+Legality must be decided in court before 'Places for consider necessary to Everyone' can proceed any further.
+It is assumed that a transition between make this section of the a spatial framework (GMSF) and a Joint Development plan (PfE) is plan legally compliant acceptable without a significant re-write.
+While the GMSF may have been and sound, in respect established as legally compliant (complies with Regulation 18 of the Town of any legal compliance and Country Planning regulations) and could therefore possibly proceed to or soundness matters final public consultation and submission under Regulation 19 (this current stage) PfE legality is not established.
 If there is any substantial difference in scope between the GMSF and PfE it cannot be assumed that Regulation